 For example, this means that correct listings on sites like Yelp and Facebook carry more weight towards the Citation Score than lesser-known sites such as Hotfrog and Salesspider.

-Key Citations Table: Beneath the charts, you will see the 'Key Citations' table, which shows you the NAP data (if any) that we have found on each citation site.
+Citations List: Beneath the charts, you will see the 'Key Citations' table, which shows you the NAP data (if any) that we have found on each citation site.

 This table is split into title categories, as follows: